Capillary gravity water waves linearized at monotone shear flows: eigenvalues and inviscid damping: Introduction

 \subsection{Main results}

-We first give the main theorem on the eigenvalue distribution.
+We first give the main theorem on the eigenvalue distribution along with its implication on the linear stability.
 The results on the linear inviscid damping are somewhat more technical and only roughly outlined here.
 Their more precise statements are given in Theorems \ref{T:decay-per} and \ref{T:decay-R} in Subsection \ref{SS:MainT}.
 See Definition \ref{D:modes}, Lemma \ref{L:e-v-basic-1}(5), and Remark \ref{R:singularM} for what are referred to as singular and non-singular modes.
-Particularly, by slightly adjusting the same argument as in \cite{How61, Yih72}, the Semi-circle Theorem still holds for the linearized system \eqref{E:LEuler} of the capillary gravity water waves at shear flows.
+Particularly, by slightly adjusting the same argument as in \cite{How61, Yih72}, the Semi-circle Theorem still holds for the unstable modes of the linearized system \eqref{E:LEuler} of the capillary gravity water waves at shear flows, namely, any unstable mode satisfies \eqref{E:semi-circle}.
 We shall take this as granted in the rest of the paper.